nmb-paperspace/NLP-Text-Generation/README.md

 ## Next Steps

-See the documentation page for this tutorial (**TODO**: Link) for some suggested next steps (e.g., you can run the larger GPT-Neo instead of GPT-2).
+See the documentation page for this tutorial (**TODO**: Link) for some suggested next steps (e.g., you can run the newer+larger GPT-Neo instead of GPT-2).